davidhrdalo/3813ICT-Software-Frameworks/README.md

 | groupId     | number | No     | Holds the ID of the parent group     | 1                       |
 | description | text   | No     | A brief description of the channel   | Group to chat about dogs!|

+### Relationships Between Data Structures
+The relationships between these data structures are fundamental to how the chat system functions:

+- Users and Groups: Users can belong to multiple groups, and each group can have multiple users.
+The members field in the Groups structure holds an array of user IDs, establishing the relationship between users and the groups they are part of.

+- Users and Roles: Each user has a role field, which determines their permissions within the system (e.g., Super Admin, Group Admin, or Chat User).
+This role affects what groups and channels they can manage or participate in.

+- Groups and Channels: Each group can have multiple channels, which are identified by the groupId field in the Channels structure.
+This field links a channel to its parent group, ensuring that channels are correctly associated with the group they belong to.

+- Admins and Groups: The admins field in the Groups structure holds an array of user IDs representing the group admins.
+These admins have elevated permissions within their respective groups.

 ## Angular Architecture